The Application Process

 Online resources can give you valuable insight into working in the healthcare sector and outline the wide range of careers and courses available.
 Sometimes, you can even undertake virtual calls or trainings that might help you understand clinical settings.
 We recommend you have a look at the following websites:

 In your personal statement, which is part of your UCAS application, you have the chance to tell us about yourself.
-Remember that we do not know you, but we only know what you tell us: so, make sure you tell us about yourself.
+Remember that we do not know you, we only know what you tell us: so, make sure you tell us about yourself.
 Think about the qualities that make a good doctor and show us how you reflect upon them.
-We are interested to know about your qualities, your skills and your interests and understand why you would be a good doctor.
+We are interested to know about your qualities, your skills and your interests and to understand why you would be a good doctor.

 Listen to Dr Heather Lewis talking about the personal statement in your application to medicine.

-The first step of your application is apply to UCAS by the deadline.
+The next step of your application is apply to UCAS by the deadline.
 The UCAS website has all the information you need, including the application deadline, which is normally around 15th October each year.
 Make sure you submit all the documents needed for your application.
 We will look at your predicted grades and your reference, as well as your personal statement.
 For more information about entry requirements you can have a look at the MBBS prospectus page.

 If you reach this step, congratulations, you will take part to our Multiple Mini Interviews.
-We have a dedicated page that will tell you everything you need to know about MMIs and contains the most up-to-date information on how to prepare for them.
+We have a dedicated MMI page that will tell you everything you need to know about MMIs and contains the most up-to-date information on how to prepare for them.

 Offers